-The agency does not offer a light duty status.
+The agency offers an alternative work assignment or light duty status.
+The employee injured on duty will be sent for medical evaluation to be cleared for an alternative work assignment.
 As such, all field providers must be completely capable of performing all job duties, specified in their respective job description, WVOEMS physical ability requirements and throughout the employee handbook, at full capacity.